dan-da/hd-wallet-derive/README.md

 A command-line tool that derives bip32 addresses and private keys for Bitcoin and many altcoins.

+As of version 0.3.2, over 300 altcoins are available, 97 with bip44 path information.

 Derivation reports show privkey (wif encoded), xprv, xpub, and address.

 Input can be a xprv key, xpub key, or bip39 mnemonic string (eg 12 words) with